BigDataBiology/big-data-biology_org/content/manual.md

 ## Getting a computer, peripherals, apps &c

-You should expect to get a computer (either a desktop or a laptop) from the lab as well as any peripherals which may help in the work.
-Generally getting them through the Fudan internal system is much simpler, but if you are willing to deal with the reimbursement system and paperwork, you can get other things as well.
-Obviously, anything purchased with research funding will be official property of the University and you are expected to return it when you leave.
+You should expect to get a computer from the university as well as any peripherals which may help in the work.
+Obviously, anything purchased with research funding will be property of the University and you are expected to return it when you leave.

 More generally, treat time (including your time) as a precious resource and avoid spending it to save small amounts of money.
 If your headphones are not as good as they could be to participate in online meetings, you need to get new ones so you can hear and be heard...
 If there is a moderately-priced app that can make your research just a bit faster, you should get it (for example, _reference managers_, any type of _productivity software_)...
+QUT may have licenses for some software already (e.g., Paperpile), but do not hesitate to ask for others.

 ## Communication